Tyler-R-Kendrick/mcp-examples/slidev/pages/Outline.md

 Developers still needed to write code in different languages, using their own framework of choice, and be able to reuse what the industry at large had contributed (both SK and LangChain).

-### DSLs (LMQL)
+---

+### Domain Specific Languages

-A few attempts were made to create dsls that would allow developers to define tools in a more language-agnostic way, but because they lacked adoption, the plugin support across languages had never been implemented - coincidentally, causing the same problem of limiting adoption to the language/framework that created the DSL.
+A few attempts were made to create DSLs (LMQL) that would allow developers to define tools in a more language-agnostic way, but because they lacked adoption, the plugin support across languages had never been implemented - coincidentally, causing the same problem of limiting adoption to the language/framework that created the DSL.

+---

 ### The solution